Last Updated on November 16, 2023

 Step 9: Complete application paperwork

-At this point, your officer recruiter will present you with some paperwork that are required to be submitted with your application.
+At this point, your officer recruiter will present you with some paperwork that is required to be submitted with your application.

 Complete these forms as accurately and promptly as you can.